 Learn how to build a forecast chart in Excel!
-It is a custom combination chart which uses one column and two line chart.
-In this article, I’m going to show you how to create a simple forecast chart using conditionally formatted colors.
+It is a custom combination chart that uses one column and two line charts.
+This article will show you how to create a simple forecast chart using conditionally formatted colors.

 What is a forecast chart?

 Let us see the main task: we want to show the trend of the last period.
-In standard graphs, you can configure this view so that there is a red arrow at the end of the line if we are in a recession and green if there is a rise.
+In standard graphs, you can configure this view with a red arrow at the end of the line if we are in a recession and green if there is a rise.

 Okay, prepare the data!

-The whole secret is that we create a table using three series using the Data, Positive and Negative labels.
+The secret is to create a table using three series using the Data, Positive and Negative labels.

-If the last month’s performance is better than the past period, we will apply a green arrow.
+We will apply a green arrow if the last month’s performance is better than the past period.
 Elsewhere we will use a red arrow.

 We should have to leave empty the last cell in the Data row.
 Why?
 The answer is simple.
 We don’t want to show this point on the chart.
 How to do that?

-Use the “Not applicable” function if we want to hide the given data points for charts.
-Enter the function in cell H8.
+Use the “Not applicable” function to hide the given data points for charts.
+For example, enter the function in cell H8.

 Let us see the positive and negative series!

-The first four months are not necessary because we want to display the differences between the last two months.
+The first four months are unnecessary because we want to display the differences between the last two months.

 To hide the unnecessary lines, we will enter the “Not applicable” function into the range from cell C9 to cell F10.
-We’ll calculate the missing values using a simple IF function.
+Then, we’ll calculate the missing values using a simple IF function.

 If the actual value is lower than the previous month’s value, we will show the data points for the red arrow.